Two-stage deep learning framework for the restoration of incomplete-ring PET images: Conclusion and Discussion

 Despite encouraging results, our study has several important limitations.
 First, the Monte-Carlo data were generated under idealised detector conditions that do not yet reflect the full range of crystal-to-crystal variations observed in commercial scanners, which may curb the method’s immediate transferability.
-Second, validation was performed only on brain PET scans from a modest cohort of healthy volunteers; performance on other organs or on pathological uptake patterns remains unknown.
+Second, validation was performed on brain PET scans covering healthy controls, AD, and MCI subjects; performance on other organs or on more aggressive pathological uptake patterns (e.g., tumours with focal high uptake) remains unknown.
+The diffusion module could in principle suppress subtle lesions or introduce artificial features on such out-of-distribution inputs, and validation on a broader range of pathologies is therefore a priority for future work.
 Third, our network processes 2-D slices augmented by neighbouring information, a compromise that can sacrifice some genuinely three-dimensional context.
-Fourth, we relied on an in-house simulator that has not yet achieved the community acceptance of packages such as GATE, potentially limiting reproducibility.
+Fourth, although SimSET has been shown to be consistent with GATE to within 4--11\%~\cite{poon2015simset}, it has not yet achieved the same community acceptance.
+So migrating to GATE remains a priority for future work.
 Finally, the evaluation covered only one scanner radius (253.71 mm); further work is required to understand the model’s behaviour across different geometries and partial-ring layouts.